PhilipAbed/RenovateTutorial/README.md

 4) Dependency Dashboard

-We will begin this tutorial by providing basic `getting started` information.
-This includes: Renovate App configuration and installation, default settings, and basic Renovate functionality.
+We will begin this tutorial with configuring and installing the Renovate App and an overview of the default settings and basic functionalities.

-Later, we will dive deeper into functional use-cases, advanced features, and `best practices` capabilities in order to use Renovate to its fullest.
+Later, we will dive deeper into functional use-cases, advanced features, and `best practices` so you'll know how to leverage Renovate to its fullest.

 ## Part 1 - Installation